mosdef-hub/gmso/docs/contributing.rst

 Contributions are welcomed via `pull requests on GitHub <https://github.com/mosdef-hub/gmso/pulls>`_.
 Developers and/or users will review requested changes and make comments.
 The rest of this file will serve as a set of general guidelines for contributors.
+See :doc:`installation` for instructions on setting up a development environment.

 Features
 --------